andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 ## New Database Configuration
 Although we could roll this out on the same single DB, that was planned only temporarily to validate queries without the new DBs in place.

-The main plan was to use Multiple Databases and effectively relocate some of the largest, busiest tables to their own instances, with the one Rails codebase working with all of them.
+The main plan was to use Multiple Databases, relocate some of the largest, busiest tables to their own instances, all accessed from the single Rails codebase.

 For that we'd need to provision all the new DBs and connect to them from Rails.
 The first thing we needed was new YML config entries (`config/database.yml`) for each of them.
 The [Multiple Databases Documentation](https://guides.rubyonrails.org/active_record_multiple_databases.html) uses "animals" and `my_animals_db` as the second primary database, so we'll use that too for examples here.